Workplace Risk Assessment Templates

 • How could this workplace risk assessment help the business and its employees?

-• What is the intended result, effect, or output of the workplace risk assessment?
+• What is the workplace risk assessment’s intended result, effect, or output?

 Once all hazards in the workplace have been identified, think of the risk/s that each hazard can contribute to or cause.
 Any form of danger or harm that could possibly occur can be considered a risk.
 Ensure that all risks have been recorded before proceeding with the next step.

-There are a number of ways for evaluating risks.
-The most popular method is to estimate the likelihood of a risk occurring and the severity of consequences if the risk were to occur.
+The most popular method to evaluate risks is to estimate the likelihood of a risk occurring and the severity of the consequences if the risk were to occur.
 After determining the likelihood and consequences, use a risk matrix like the one below to identify its risk level.

 Risk Matrix for Evaluating Risks

 For high-level risks, if the hazards relating to those risks cannot be eliminated, develop risk control measures.
-Risk control measures can simply target those high-level risks or be made more elaborate by taking into consideration the nature of the work or primary function of the workplace as well as organizational priorities, structure, workflows, and goals.
+Risk control measures can be as simple as focusing on those high-level risks or as complex as needed, depending on the type of work, organizational priorities, workflows, structure, and goals.

-Aside from being good practice, regularly reviewing the workplace risk assessment helps uncover the different issues experienced by employees and which affect their work.
+Aside from being good practice, regularly reviewing the workplace risk assessment helps uncover the different issues experienced by employees that affect their work.
 By proactively addressing these issues, employers prevent more serious problems from occurring.

 SafetyCulture Content Team